Polynomial time decodable codes for the binary deletion channel: Efficient codes for random deletions with approaching 1

 The main issue with this approach is that, while the inner code can tolerate random deletions with probability $p$, inner codeword bits are \emph{not} deleted in the concatenated construction according to a BDC$_p$; the 0 bits closer to the buffers between the inner codewords are deleted with higher probability because they might be ``merged'' with a buffer.
 For example, if an inner codeword is $\ab{101111}$, then because the codeword is surrounded by buffers of 0s, deleting the leftmost 1 effectively deletes two bits because the 0 is interpreted as part of the buffer.
 While this may not be a significant issue because the distributions of deletions in this deletion process and BDC$_p$ are quite similar, much more care would be needed to prove correctness.

-Our construction does not run into this issue, because our transmitted codewords tend to have \emph{many} 1s on the ends of the inner codewords.
-In particular, each inner codeword of $C_{in}$ has 1s on the ends, so after the Duplication step each inner codeword has $B/(1-p)$ or $2B/(1-p)$ 1s on the ends.
+Our construction does not run into this issue, because our transmitted codewords tend to have \emph{many} 1s on each end of the inner codewords.
+In particular, each inner codeword of $C_{in}$ has either 1 or 11 on each end, so after the Duplication step each inner codeword has $\ceil{B/(1-p)}$ or $2\ceil{B/(1-p)}$ 1s on each end.
 The 1s on the boundary of the inner codeword will all be deleted with probability $\approx\exp(-B)$, which is small.
 Thus, in our construction, it is far more unlikely that bits are merged with the neighboring decoding buffer, than if we were to use a general inner code construction.
 Furthermore, we believe our construction based on bit duplication of a worst-case deletion correcting code is conceptually simpler than appealing to an existential code.

-As a remark, we presented a construction with rate $(1-p)/110$, but using a randomized encoding we can improve the constant from 1/110 to 1/60.
-We can modify our construction so that, during the Duplication step of decoding, instead of replacing each bit of $c\id{cat}$ with a fix number $B/(1-p)$ copies of itself, we instead replaced each bit independently with $\Poisson(B/(1-p))$ copies of itself.
+As a remark, we presented a construction with rate $\frac{(1-p)}{120}$, but using a randomized encoding we can improve the constant from 1/120 to 1/60.
+We can modify our construction so that, during the Duplication step of decoding, instead of replacing each bit of $c\id{cat}$ with a fixed number $\ceil{B/(1-p)}$ copies of itself, we instead replaced each bit independently with $\Poisson(B/(1-p))$ copies of itself.
 Then the image of a run $r_j$ under duplication and deletion is distributed as $\Poisson(B)$, which is independent of $p$.
-Because we don't have a dependence on $p$, we can tighten our bounding in \eqref{eq:random-cher-1} and \eqref{eq:random-cher-2}.
-To obtain $(1-p)/60$, we can take $B=28.12$ and set $B^*=40$, where $B^*$ is the threshold after which runs are decoded as two bits instead of one bit in the Deduplication step.
+Because we do not have a dependence on $p$, we can tighten our bounding in \eqref{eq:random-cher-1} and \eqref{eq:random-cher-2}.
+To obtain a rate of $(1-p)/60$, we can take $B=28.12$ and set $B^*=40$, where $B^*$ is the threshold after which runs are decoded as two bits instead of one bit in the Deduplication step.
 The disadvantage of this approach is that we require our encoding to be randomized, whereas the construction presented above uses deterministic encoding.